The Nubian Meroitic Script Of Kush

 For now the secrets of the Kushites remain buried in the Meroitic Script as they probably intended…Perhaps one day their secrets will be unlocked for the benefit of a new generation.

-The featured documentary is a thrilling and informative journey into the world of the Kushites.
+The featured documentary takes us on a thrilling journey into the world of the Kushites.